 Actor Model

 The actor model supports fine-grain individual objects—actors—that are isolated from each other.
 They communicate via asynchronous message passing, which enables direct communications between actors.
 An actor executes with single-thread semantics.
-Coupled with encapsulation of the actor’s state and isolation from other actors, this simplifies writing highly parallel systems by removing concurrency concerns from the actor’s code level.
+Coupled with encapsulation of the actor’s state and isolation from other actors, this simplifies writing highly parallel systems by removing concurrency concerns from the actor’s code.
 Actors are dynamically created on the pool of available hardware resources.
 This makes balancing of load easier compared to hash-based partitioning of SOA.

 Erlang is the most popular implementation of the actor model.
-Facing the above-mentioned challenges of SOA, the industry started rediscovering the actor model, which stimulated renewed interest in Erlang and creation of new Erlang-like solutions.
+Facing the above-mentioned challenges of SOA, the industry started rediscovering the actor model, which stimulated renewed interest in Erlang and creation of new Erlang-like solutions: Scala actors, Akka, DCell.

 Orleans

-Orleans is an implementation of the actor model that borrows some ideas from Erlang and distributed objects systems, adds a layer of actor indirection, and exposes them in an integrated, programming model.
+Orleans is an implementation of the actor model that borrows some ideas from Erlang and distributed objects systems, adds a layer of actor indirection, and exposes them in an integrated programming model.
 The main benefits of Orleans are: 1) developer productivity, even for non-expert programmers; and 2) transparent scalability by default with no special effort from the programmer.
 Orleans is a set of .NET libraries and tools that make development of complex distributed applications much easier and make the resulting applications scalable by design.
 We expand on each of these benefits below.

 Orleans: Developer Productivity